Tips on Making YouTube Videos and Understanding How Rankings Work

 Having said that, if all things are equal between two videos, (Like/View Ratio, shares, etc.) and I were YouTube, I'd favor the one with the captions.
 So why not add them?

 Whether they help your videos rank or not, it never hurts to add them for the user experience.

 Computers and cameras are making it easier and easier to get video on the Web.
 No need to buy additional software just to get your video in the right format.
 Today many cameras come with a direct YouTube upload feature.

 As far as files and editing, YouTube accepts all common video formats and your computer probably already comes with free editing software.
 Windows comes with Windows Movie Maker and Macs come with iMovie.

-What I Use
+What I Use to Create My Videos

 It's a bit pricey compared to many other solutions, but it's very powerful.
-If you want to learn more about what camera and software I use for my videos, read this article.
+If you want to learn more about my video creation process, read this article.

 More Video Production Tips